-Potential participants will be provided with information about the study including a patient information sheet at the earliest possible opportunity, either at fracture clinic or by post.
+Potential participants will be provided with information about the study including a patient information sheet at the earliest possible opportunity, either at fracture clinic, by post or email.
 Information may also be made available online e.g. infographics, videos.
+The site clinical or research team will aim to contact potential participants by telephone to determine interest, to discuss the study in more detail and answer questions that the patient may have.